 - other healthcare professionals, such as dietitians, physiotherapists, counsellors, and pharmacists

 Common symptoms at the end of life

 The palliative care team members work together to give you relief from pain and other symptoms.
 They offer you support to allow you to live the rest of your life as fully and well as possible.

 They also support your friends and relatives, helping them to cope during your illness and after you die.

 Some people don't have pain.
 But if you do, it is usually possible to control pain and other symptoms without side effects such as drowsiness.
 You will not become addicted to strong painkillers.

-Controlling pain is much easier if you use painkillers regularly, as soon as the pain starts.
+Controlling pain is much easier if you use painkillers regularly as prescribed by your healthcare team.
 It takes longer to get the pain under control if you avoid taking painkillers.

 Some people who are dying might feel sick due to their cancer.
-Or sometimes the sickness is a side effect of medicines they need to take.
-Feeling sick can be very unpleasant and distressing, but it can usually be well controlled with anti sickness medicines.
+Or sometimes, the sickness is a side effect of medicines they need to take.
+Feeling sick can be very unpleasant and distressing.
+But your healthcare team can usually control it well with anti sickness medicines.

-People who are dying with advanced cancer often say that feeling very tired is the most worrying symptom they have, and the one that disrupts their life the most.
+People who are dying from advanced cancer often say that feeling very tired is the most worrying symptom they have.
+It disrupts their life the most.
 You might notice that you can't: